HCLXTO/Ravelin/README.md

  - On the monitor folder we have:
     - monitor.go - a package that register and report the monitored events
+    - monitor_test.go - unit tests for the monitor package

 ## Coments:
  - On the front end we have the monitor.js file that capture and send to the server the following events: